Business awards – from venue to virtual

 The Global Digital Excellence Awards (GDEA): These awards are fairly unique in that they have been created specifically as a response to the current crisis, in an attempt to unite businesses around the world and celebrate excellence at a time when it’s most needed.
 Unsurprisingly – and fully in line with its collaborative ethos – the GDEA have also embraced the ‘new normal’ way of doing things with a free virtual award ceremony for entrants.
 Describing the event as ‘an opportunity to share best practice, learn new skills and unite businesses’, the awards expect ‘usual award etiquette’ to help create a real sense of celebration.
 They encourage entrants to dress up in black tie, fine dine (or order a takeaway!), crack open some champagne and enjoy the show.
 Determined to uphold standards, they’re even offering prizes for such ‘on the night’ awards as Best Dressed and Best Dinner!

-The CIPD People Management Awards: At the time of writing, this is possibly the highest profile awards scheme to switch to a virtual ceremony.
+The CIPD People Management Awards: At the time of writing, this is possibly the highest profile awards programme to switch to a virtual ceremony.
 The digital event will be held over two days on the 28-29th September, and will consist of a live stream at 4pm BST each day, as well as each winner being showcased on Twitter.
 As well as honouring the finalists and winners of the awards, they’ll be showcasing some amazing #HRtogether stories that people professionals have shared with CIPD throughout the pandemic.

 The UK Digital Experience Awards: These are using the latest videoconferencing technology to ambitiously host everything ‘from start to finish’ in one day.
 This means the virtual face-to-face presentations, the judging and the ceremony itself all in one online event.
 In parallel with the finalists presentations (see below for more details), there will also be six presentations about the FUTUREOFDIGITAL, a mini conference aiming to stimulate a discussion about how far tech is going to go in the near and long-term future.
 There will be three presenters who are not tech specialists who will tackle the subject, along with three presenters who will be tech specialists.
 The sessions will each be 30 minutes in length, with time for questions and a panel discussion.